maximeo3D/3D-Viewer/mds/EXPORT_SYSTEM_README.md

 - **Radius**: Distance from camera to target (1-20)
 - **Export Camera**: Save camera position to `studio.json`

+### Material Controls
+- **Base Color**: Color picker with hex support
+- **Metallic/Roughness**: PBR material properties
+- **Textures**: Dynamic texture loading from server
+- **Export Materials**: Save material configurations to `materials.json`

 ## Export Functionality

 When you click any export button:

-1. The current parameter values are collected from the GUI
+1. The current parameter values are collected from Tweakpane
 2. A POST request is sent to the server
-3. The server validates the JSON and writes it to `studio.json`
+3. The server validates the JSON and writes it to the appropriate file (`studio.json` or `materials.json`)
-4. The file is updated immediately
+4. The file is updated immediately with pretty-printed JSON
 5. A success message confirms the export

 ## File Structure